Barclays PLC (NYSE:BCS) Receives Consensus Rating of “Hold” from Brokerages

-Barclays PLC (NYSE:BCS) has been assigned an average recommendation of “Hold” from the eighteen ratings firms that are presently covering the stock, MarketBeat reports.
-Eleven investment analysts have rated the stock with a hold recommendation and six have given a buy recommendation to the company.
-The average twelve-month price objective among analysts that have updated their coverage on the stock in the last year is $200.60.
+Shares of Barclays PLC (NYSE:BCS) have been assigned a consensus rating of “Hold” from the eighteen research firms that are covering the stock, MarketBeat Ratings reports.
+Eleven analysts have rated the stock with a hold rating and six have issued a buy rating on the company.
+The average twelve-month price target among analysts that have issued a report on the stock in the last year is $200.60.

-BCS has been the subject of a number of research reports.
-Keefe, Bruyette & Woods cut Barclays from an “outperform” rating to a “market perform” rating in a report on Monday, February 14th.
-Exane BNP Paribas cut Barclays from an “outperform” rating to a “neutral” rating in a report on Monday, March 28th.
-BNP Paribas downgraded shares of Barclays from an “outperform” rating to a “neutral” rating in a research note on Monday, March 28th.
-Berenberg Bank increased their price objective on shares of Barclays from GBX 245 ($3.21) to GBX 260 ($3.41) in a research note on Friday, February 25th.
-Finally, JPMorgan Chase & Co. downgraded shares of Barclays from an “overweight” rating to a “neutral” rating and reduced their price objective for the stock from $220.00 to $170.00 in a research note on Tuesday, March 29th.
+A number of analysts have recently weighed in on BCS shares.
+BCS lowered shares of Barclays from a “buy” rating to a “neutral” rating in a research note on Friday, January 28th.
+Bank of America lowered shares of Barclays from a “buy” rating to a “neutral” rating and cut their price objective for the stock from $225.00 to $220.00 in a research note on Friday, January 28th.
+Berenberg Bank increased their price target on shares of Barclays from GBX 245 ($3.19) to GBX 260 ($3.39) in a report on Friday, February 25th.
+Keefe, Bruyette & Woods downgraded shares of Barclays from an “outperform” rating to a “market perform” rating in a report on Monday, February 14th.
+Finally, Exane BNP Paribas downgraded shares of Barclays from an “outperform” rating to a “neutral” rating in a report on Monday, March 28th.

+The company also recently disclosed a semi-annual dividend, which was paid on Tuesday, April 5th.
+Investors of record on Friday, March 4th were given a dividend of $0.2174 per share.
+This is a boost from Barclays’s previous semi-annual dividend of $0.11.
+This represents a yield of 3.2%.
+The ex-dividend date was Thursday, March 3rd.
+Barclays’s dividend payout ratio (DPR) is presently 20.19%.

-Several large investors have recently modified their holdings of the company.
-Sage Rhino Capital LLC lifted its holdings in Barclays by 5.2% in the fourth quarter.
-Sage Rhino Capital LLC now owns 18,919 shares of the financial services provider’s stock valued at $196,000 after buying an additional 937 shares during the period.
-Quadrant Private Wealth Management LLC increased its stake in Barclays by 1.8% in the third quarter.
-Quadrant Private Wealth Management LLC now owns 56,334 shares of the financial services provider’s stock valued at $581,000 after purchasing an additional 1,000 shares in the last quarter.
-Cambridge Investment Research Advisors Inc. increased its stake in Barclays by 6.7% in the third quarter.
-Cambridge Investment Research Advisors Inc. now owns 15,998 shares of the financial services provider’s stock valued at $165,000 after purchasing an additional 1,007 shares in the last quarter.
-EP Wealth Advisors LLC increased its stake in Barclays by 6.1% in the third quarter.
-EP Wealth Advisors LLC now owns 17,810 shares of the financial services provider’s stock valued at $184,000 after purchasing an additional 1,026 shares in the last quarter.
-Finally, Fieldpoint Private Securities LLC increased its stake in Barclays by 20.1% in the third quarter.
-Fieldpoint Private Securities LLC now owns 6,716 shares of the financial services provider’s stock valued at $69,000 after purchasing an additional 1,126 shares in the last quarter.
-Institutional investors own 2.56% of the company’s stock.
+Several institutional investors and hedge funds have recently made changes to their positions in BCS.
+Cambiar Investors LLC acquired a new stake in shares of Barclays during the fourth quarter valued at about $57,276,000.
+Bank of America Corp DE increased its position in shares of Barclays by 31.6% during the fourth quarter.
+Bank of America Corp DE now owns 15,615,622 shares of the financial services provider’s stock valued at $161,621,000 after acquiring an additional 3,745,946 shares during the last quarter.
+BlackRock Inc. increased its position in shares of Barclays by 116.5% during the third quarter.
+BlackRock Inc. now owns 4,366,754 shares of the financial services provider’s stock valued at $45,065,000 after acquiring an additional 2,349,514 shares during the last quarter.
+Marshall Wace LLP acquired a new position in shares of Barclays in the fourth quarter valued at approximately $10,132,000.
+Finally, Morgan Stanley grew its holdings in shares of Barclays by 81.3% in the second quarter.
+Morgan Stanley now owns 2,028,555 shares of the financial services provider’s stock valued at $19,576,000 after purchasing an additional 909,968 shares in the last quarter.
+Institutional investors and hedge funds own 2.56% of the company’s stock.

-Barclays (NYSE:BCS – Get Rating) last released its earnings results on Wednesday, February 23rd.
-The financial services provider reported $0.36 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.29 by $0.07.
-The firm had revenue of $6.96 billion during the quarter, compared to analysts’ expectations of $7 billion.
-Barclays had a return on equity of 9.28% and a net margin of 29.13%.
-On average, equities research analysts expect that Barclays will post 1.33 earnings per share for the current fiscal year.

-The firm also recently declared a semi-annual dividend, which was paid on Tuesday, April 5th.
-Stockholders of record on Friday, March 4th were issued a dividend of $0.2174 per share.
-This represents a dividend yield of 3.2%.
-The ex-dividend date of this dividend was Thursday, March 3rd.
-This is a positive change from Barclays’s previous semi-annual dividend of $0.11.
-Barclays’s payout ratio is 20.19%.

 About Barclays (Get Rating)